Attendance & Leave

 REQUIREMENT FOR AN ILL OR INJURED EMPLOYEE:

 An employee who becomes ill or is injured as the result of a work-related incident must report the incident to the supervisor immediately.
-The University wants the employee to receive proper care and treatment to minimize the seriousness of any injury or illness.
 Report any on-the-job injury to the supervisor, no matter how minor the injury may appear to be.

 REQUIREMENTS FOR THE SUPERVISOR OF AN ILL OR INJURED EMPLOYEE:

 When an employee, student employee, or volunteer reports a work-related injury or illness, take prompt action to:

 - Ensure the individual receives necessary medical attention.
 In case of emergency, call 911 or immediately send the employee to a hospital emergency room.

 - Complete the Consolidated Injury/Illness Report within 24 hours.

 - Take action to correct any safety hazards to prevent the same or similar injury or illness from occurring again.